Tutankhamun's mummy: Mummification style

 Regardless of the exact cause, it is clear that the young king's death was unexpected.
 The placement of the mummy's embalming incision is unique.
 This, combined with the two levels of resin inside his skull, have led to suggestions that an initial mummification was carried out by an inexperienced embalmer.
 His arms are crossed horizontally over the torso instead of diagonally over the chest, and his penis was embalmed in an erect position.
-Salima Ikram has suggested that these variations are deliberate, and a reflection of the restoration of traditional ancient Egyptian religion during his reign.
-The position of his arms, with elbows jutting, combined with his ithyphallic pose and the copious use of dark oils and resins, make the dead king into the very image of Osiris, god of the dead and regeneration.
-However, royal mummifications were not standardised in the Eighteenth Dynasty and the closest mummies in age to Tutankhamun, those of Amenhotep III and the KV55 mummy, are largely skeletonised and cannot be used for comparison.
+Salima Ikram has suggested that these variations are deliberate, reflecting the restoration of traditional ancient Egyptian religion during his reign.
+The position of his arms, with elbows jutting, combined with his ithyphallic pose and the copious use of dark oils and resins, make the dead king into the image of Osiris, god of the dead and regeneration.
+Marianne Eaton-Krauss cautions that royal mummifications were not standardised in the Eighteenth Dynasty and the known mummies of rulers closest to Tutankhamun, those of Amenhotep III and the KV55 mummy, are largely skeletonised and cannot be used for comparison.

+The embalmers inserted resinous padding material into his face (especially the cheeks), arms, hands, legs, and feet to give a fuller, more life-like appearance.

-Christine El Mahdy, an Egyptologist, uses the original assumption from Carter's examination that Tutankhamun had a quick burial ceremony since some elements of the mummification appeared rushed, as proof that he needed to be buried quickly following his unexpected death because the man who was next in line for the throne wanted to avoid a power struggle that might have occurred if the burial process had taken too long.
+Egyptologist Christine El Mahdy uses the original assumption from Carter's examination that Tutankhamun had a quick burial ceremony since some elements of the mummification appeared rushed, as proof that he needed to be buried quickly following his unexpected death because the man who was next in line for the throne, presumably Ay, wanted to avoid a power struggle that might have occurred if the burial process had taken too long.
 By speeding up the burial ceremony, the new pharaoh maintained order in Egypt.

 Implications and impact of discovery

+Tutankhamun's tomb was the only one in the Valley of the Kings that was not very disturbed by grave robbers, allowing Carter to uncover many artifacts and the untouched mummy.
+It gave insight into the royal burials, mummification, and tombs of the New Kingdom's 18th Dynasty.
+Tutankhamun's mummy is the only royal mummy found undisturbed in unwrappable condition.

 The royal bloodline that Tutankhamun's family shared ended with the death of the young pharaoh, and with that came a question of the legitimacy of the following rulers.
-His tomb was the only one discovered that was not very disturbed by grave robbers, which allowed Carter to uncover many artifacts and the untouched mummy.
-It gave amazing insight into the royal burials, mummification, and tombs of the New Kingdom's 18th Dynasty.
 Since its discovery and widespread popularity, it has led to DNA testing done on it and other mummies from the time period that now give a proven family tree for many of the royalty during the 18th Dynasty.
-Since his death was unexpected and either poorly recorded or simply the records were lost over the years, with the discovery of his mummy and advances in modern technology, there is now strong and supported evidence as to Tutankhamun's death, and with that one of Egypt's most popular mysteries appears to have been solved.

 A public interest in archaeology rose after the discovery of the mummy.

 The examination of the king's mummy was little-reported in both Arab and Western media at the time.
 Ikram observes that "the king's body was of less interest to the public than his treasures, or the alleged curse", which continued to be published on into the 1930s, after the clearance of the tomb was completed.